Woman rescued after 3 days in New York City elevator

-NEW YORK (AP) — Police say a woman was rescued after being stuck for three days in the private elevator of a Manhattan townhouse owned by a billionaire investment banker from Arkansas.
+NEW YORK (AP) — A woman stuck for three days and nights in the private elevator of a Manhattan townhouse owned by a billionaire investment banker was rescued, police said.

-A police spokesman says the 53-year-old woman was in stable condition Monday at a hospital.
-The woman is a family employee.
+The 53-year-old woman, who worked for the family of the banker as a housekeeping employee, was in stable condition at Weill Cornell Medical Center.

-Authorities responded to a 911 call at about 10 a.m. from the home on East 65th Street, near Central Park.
-Firefighters freed the woman after forcing entry into the elevator.
+Authorities responded to a 911 call at about 10 a.m.
+Monday from the home on East 65th Street, near Central Park.
+Firefighters freed the woman after forcing entry into the elevator that had stalled between the second and third floors of the five-story property.

-The luxury townhouse is owned by Warren A. Stephens and his wife, Harriet Stephens.
-He did not immediately respond to a message left with Stephens Inc., his investment bank based in Little Rock, Arkansas.
+The woman, whose name was not released, told authorities she’d been trapped since Friday while the owners were away for the weekend.

 Most Read Nation & World Stories